5th Aug 2019

-Over the past few years, there’s been a massive rise in the popularity of flexible office design.
+Over the past few years, there’s been a massive rise in the popularity of flexible workplace design.
 Last year the BBC reported that “Flexible working spaces are set to grow by up to 30% annually for the next five years across Europe, according to property firm Jones Lang Lasalle (JLL).”

 People have all sorts of ways of talking about flexible working and it can mean different things in different contexts.
 We might talk about working with ‘remote colleagues’ or having ‘agile working partners’, or having flexible hours or holidays.

 Essentially, flexible working is what you choose to make it.

 Flexible workplace design has been a hot topic recently, with coworking spaces popping up all over the place and debates about which type of office design is good or bad for us.

 And stats show that Birmingham was one of the cities that saw a rapid growth in flexible office design in 2018, so we’re seeing it happen right here in the Midlands too.